gdyuldin/x6200_gui/README.md

 # X6200 LVGL GUI

-This is part of an alternative firmware for X6200 using the LVGL library
+This is R1CBU alternative firmware, ported to X6200

 ## Installing